 I was sixteen years old working two jobs, getting there with the car my dad could no longer drive because of his illness (Langerhans Histiocytosis X, diagnosed at age 37).
-I was in school full-time, played high school sports, and always maintained at least one part-time job.
-Same with my Irish Twin, my big sister who is ten months and twenty-two days older than I am.
+I was in school full-time, played high school sports, and usually maintained at least one part-time job.
+Same with my Irish Twin, my big sister, who is ten months and twenty-two days older than I am.

 My dad and our family relied heavily on my mom in multiple ways.
-We had a home-made meal every single night at the dinner table my entire childhood.
-Our splurge nights were moving the table in front of the TV once a week or so to watch a movie while we had dinner.
+We had a home-cooked most nights, always at the dinner table.
+Our splurge nights involved moving the table over a few feet so we could see the TV for dinner and a movie.
 The “easy” meal nights were soup and grilled cheese or pizza from Jimmy’s in St. Charles.
 But they were still warm meals that we ate together as a family at the family dinner table.

-She had become the sole money-maker because of my dad’s illness; he eventually went on disability.
-She’d also become his full-time caregiver, on top of being my and my sister’s caregiver.
-Yet still we had a warm, home-cooked meal on the table every night.
+Mom had become the sole money-maker because of my dad’s illness.
+She worked at minimum 40 hours a week, I'm sure easily up to 60 with overtime and on-call shifts.
+Dad eventually went on disability.
+Mom had become his full-time caregiver, on top of being my and my sister’s caregiver.
 Where did that leave her to have time for herself?

 After multiple part-time jobs and full-time jobs, I supplied my own finances for college as I could but still had to take out multiple student loans.
 And after going to college, still working part-time, I finally had a career: nursing.
 Once I nailed down my full-time job at the clinic I work at now, I finished my bachelor’s degree in nursing.
 In fact, I started the BSN program the same week my son was born.
 After finishing my degree though, I had the feeling of, Now what?
 (I think many nurses can relate to this after finishing nursing school!)
-Perhaps it was simply because of the busy-ness of nursing school, but I’m sure it was also because my mom never got a break.
+Perhaps it was simply because of how busy nursing school keeps students, it feels weird being not-so-busy.
+But I’m sure it was also because my mom never got a break.
 It’s what my sister and I were used to seeing growing up.
-She never got to relax after her 40+ hour work-week (probably easily over 45+ hours), so I didn’t want to either.
+She never got to relax after her 40+ hour work-week, so I didn’t want to either.

 I had been considering going back to school to get a master’s degree, but I couldn’t decide for what.
 Nursing informatics?
 Nursing leadership?
 Certified Nurse Practitioner?
 That would have been the responsible choice: I was itching for something more, so why not continue school?
 I didn’t mind it.
 I liked the paperwork, bookwork, studying, and learning because it was rewarding.
 I was accomplishing more.
 And, knowledge is power.
 I had started looking into colleges to continue my education online.